theodi/synthetic-data-tutorial/README.md

 You can see an example description file in `data/hospital_ae_description_random.json`.

+#### Data Generation

-Then finally generate the random data.
-We'll just generatew the same amount of rows as was in the original data but, importantly, we could generate much more or less if we wanted to.
+Next generate the random data.
+We'll just generate the same amount of rows as was in the original data but, importantly, we could generate much more or less if we wanted to.

 ```python
 num_rows = len(hospital_ae_df)